NoahElRimawiFine/OT-Velocity/README.md

 # OT-Velocity

 This repo hosts scripts of OTVelo, a software for gene regulatory network inference from time-stamped gene expresssion matrices.
-Add link to preprint here.
+Paper link: https://www.biorxiv.org/content/10.1101/2024.09.12.612590v1

 ## Introduction and overview